Three people feared dead in Australian bushfires: authorities

 There have been nine confirmed casualties this bushfire season, which includes the death of a volunteer firefighter on Monday who was killed after his truck was blown over by strong winds.

 Australia has been battling huge bushfires, mostly across its east coast, for several weeks.
-The blazes have destroyed more than 4 million hectares (10 million acres), an area the size of Japan.
+The blazes have destroyed more than 4 million hectares (10 million acres).

 Some firefronts in Australia’s south-east stretch more than 1,000km (621 miles), pressuring the firefighting resources especially in small towns.

-Note: (This story corrects paragraph 8 to remove erroneous reference to Japan.)